Zeuschinni/hello-world/README.md

 # hello-world
 This is a repository I created for my Mobile Applications course.
 This repository will include homework assignments as well as mobile application development projects.
+Please take a look around, I put passion and time into my work.
+I am a 4th year studying Computer Engineering and have a deep interest in embedded systems design.
+I am not too familiar with Xcode and Swift, but as you may see as the time goes by...my skills will be honed.